esikm/Pillow/docs/handbook/image-file-formats.rst

 PSD
 ^^^

-PIL identifies and reads PSD files written by Adobe Photoshop 2.5 and 3.0.
+PIL2 identifies and reads PSD files written by Adobe Photoshop 2.5 and 3.0.

 WAL